Rena Kanokogi

-Rena Kanokogi (née Glickman; July 30, 1935 – November 21, 2009) was a renowned Jewish-American judo expert.
-In 1959, disguised as a man, she won a medal at a YMCA judo tournament, but had to return it after acknowledging that she was a woman.
+Rena Kanokogi (née Glickman; July 30, 1935 – November 21, 2009) was a renowned American judo expert.
+In 1959, she won a medal at a YMCA judo tournament while disguised as a man, but had to return it after acknowledging that she was a woman.
 Traveling to Japan to continue her judo training, Kanokogi became the first woman allowed to train in the men's group at the Kodokan.
 She is perhaps best known for pioneering women's judo competition at the Olympic Games.
-Rusty is often referred to as, "The Mother of Women's Judo".
+Kanokogi is often referred to as "The Mother of Women's Judo".

 Early life

 Kanokogi was born in Brooklyn, New York.
-The family home in Coney Island was not a stable one, and she began working in various jobs at the age of seven.
+Her family home in Coney Island was not a stable one, and she began working in various jobs at the age of seven.
 In her adolescence, she led a street gang known as the Apaches.
 Her mother sold hot dogs for a living.
 In the 1950s, she used her brother's weights for weight training and also worked out on the punching bag at the gymnasium.
-By the mid-1950s, Kanokogi had married for the first time, becoming Rena Stewart.
+By the mid-1950s, Kanokogi had married for the first time, taking the name Rena Stewart.
 She bore a son, Chris Stewart, who would later add his stepfather's surname, Kanokogi, to his own name.
 Kanokogi and her first husband divorced after a short period of marriage.
 She was working as a switchboard operator at this time.

 In 1955, a male friend showed Kanokogi a judo technique that he had learned, and she immediately became interested in the martial art.
 Kanokogi recalled that she was attracted to the art because it calmed her down and helped her develop self-control.
 She learned judo in her local neighborhood and tried to fight in judo competitions, but was barred because she was a woman.
 She acquired the nickname "Rusty" after a local stray dog.